IMSGlobal/caliper-spec/guides/implementation-guide.md

 ## Release Schedule Expectations

 - Core specification to be released at most once a year
-  - new base context is updated
+  - A core release consists of a new revision of the base context file

-- Profiles can be extended during year
+- Caliper Analytics&reg; is designed such that it can be extended between release cycles through the creating or modification of the metric profiles
  - profile is described in core
  - and might be extensions
  - manifested in JSON as a different @context string by adding <code>-extension</code>

 - Talk about how upgrades happen for both sides.
 Should receiver of events try to understand all previous versions of a profile?
 Explain everything needed to understand the scope of implementing upgraded core versions and profiles.

 ## Code Libraries